nocturlab/vi-v/README.md

 ## Why Vi-v ?

-    I have seen how difficult it's been for people to get into their projects.
+    I have seen how difficult it's for people to get into their projects.
     So I've tried to find a solution to help anybody to develop great software.

     Vi-v is this solution I've found.